An Improvement of Rota's Straightening Algorithm: Dual bracket and straightening algorithm based on it

-\br (1).
-Let $T$ be a bracket monomial with degree $d$, and let $N$ be the number of all straight Young tableaux with a lower negative column order than $f^{\downarrow\downarrow}$, then the costs of algorithm 3 is at most \be N(n!)^{d-1}=e^{\log N+(d-1)\sum_{i=1}^n\log i}. \ee
+As a corollary, we have \bc Let $f$ be a bracket monomial of degree $d$.
+Let $\{S_1,S_2,\cdots,S_N\}$ be the set of all straight bracket monomial of degree $d$, with the property that $S_i\succ S_{i+1}$ under the negative column order.
+Then \be SB(f)=\sum_{i=1}^N \mathcal{C}(S_i)(f)S_i. \ee \ec